joshhornby/joshhornby.github.io/_posts/2025-08-09-four-pillars-of-engineering-leadership.md

 This only works with the other pillars in place.
 Without culture, collaboration dies.
 Without strategy, you talk in circles.
 Without craft, nobody trusts you.

-This is where engineering becomes visible.
-Where it matters.
+This is where engineering becomes visible and where it matters.

 Each pillar needs the one before it.
 Skip one: quality drops, priorities drift, teams check out, engineering becomes that department nobody talks to.